 Unless you are into experimenting with various learning methods, you may not have heard of the Goldlist Method.
 For that reason, I will try to outline what’s all about so we are on the same page.

-First of all, here is a great video which sums up what this method is all about.
+First of all, here is a great video that sums up what this method is all about.

-If you are old-fashioned, here is a description of how it works (the description has been borrowed from a great website called How To Get Fluent),
+If you are old-fashioned, here is a description of how it works.

 - Get a large (A4 size) notebook.
 This is going to be your “bronze” book.